fiubaAlgo2/compilacion/README.md

 - **2-funciontRedefinition**
 	Decribe el error de compilacion en linkeditor que se obtiene cuando se realiza una definición de función dentro de un .hpp

+- **3-extern**
+	Describes the bad use of extern and the problem with not including the .hpp files